“Help, I need to keep track of my students’ internship hours.”

 An ideal solution to this problem would integrate with existing information systems on campus and reflect best practices for teaching and learning, including the provision of rapid feedback, the warehousing of student learning artifacts, and the ability for students to view only their own results on an ongoing basis.

-With a few adjustments to the term parameters and some initial set-up steps, a dedicated TCU Online course shell provides an efficient and easy way to track student internship, clinical, observation, service learning, or volunteer hours.
-A single course shell can be configured to allow submissions over multiple semesters, providing an easy way for faculty to give feedback and award credit or hours while letting the students view only their own incremental progress toward the stated goal.
+With a few adjustments to the term parameters and some initial set-up steps, a dedicated TCU Online course provides an efficient and easy way to track student internship, clinical, observation, service learning, or volunteer hours.
+A single course can be configured to allow submissions over multiple semesters, providing an easy way for faculty to give feedback and award credit or hours while letting the students view only their own incremental progress toward the stated goal.

-The challenge is to find a tool within the course shell that allows students to privately share work or evidence of their progress with the faculty supervisor or committee,
+The challenge is to find a tool within the course that allows students to privately share work or evidence of their progress with the faculty supervisor or committee,

 let this entity approve hours, and track this progress toward a set goal (the “out of” score).
 Rather than using the Assignments tool, our preferred solution relies on the Discussions tool.
 In particular, the discussion is set up with single-user groups, thereby keeping the students’ threads and associated submissions private.
 The discussion is then configured to allow the assessment of individual posts, permitting the faculty supervisor or committee to award differing increments of hours to each student’s attempt.
 A gradebook item is used to track the running total; the “out of” score is the total number of hours required.